-In Los Angeles, Sony Pictures Entertainment (SPE) employees have partnered with local organizations such as TreePeople and Heal the Bay to plant trees and native plants and revitalize neighborhood parks, waterways and beaches.
+In Los Angeles, Sony Pictures Entertainment (SPE) employees have partnered with local organizations to plant trees and native plants and revitalize neighborhood parks, waterways and beaches.
 Volunteer efforts at SPE are coordinated through ACT, an SPE program aimed at empowering and recognizing employee volunteerism to connect the company to the community and employees to each other.
-SPE volunteers have assisted the Special Olympics of Southern California, Midnight Mission, Dress for Success, St. Vincent Meals on Wheels, the Downtown Women’s Center, Los Angeles Regional Food Bank and many more worthy organizations.
+SPE volunteers have assisted the Special Olympics of Southern California, Midnight Mission, Operation Gratitude, St. Vincent Meals on Wheels, the Downtown Women’s Center, Los Angeles Regional Food Bank and many more worthy organizations.

 Sony Electronics (SEL) encourages its employees to provide leadership to non-profit organizations in the form of youth mentoring, Board of Director membership and project coordination.
 Organizations that have benefited from the work of SEL volunteers include the Affinity Group for Japanese Philanthropy, the Business Policy Review Council, the Commerce & Industry Association of New Jersey, the National Urban Affairs Council and the Joint Center for Political & Economic Studies.
 SEL volunteers assist with environmental clean-up efforts, and support local food drives and blood drives.
 Additional organizations supported by SEL volunteers include Jr. Achievement and The Boys & Girls Clubs of America (BGCA).
 Through SEL’s partnership with the BGCA, volunteers have worked with club youth to teach them how to create photographic and digital art, and to share their ideas through the use of technology.

-Additionally, SCA and SPE sponsor the annual Big Brothers Big Sisters (BBBS) Workplace Mentoring Program, through which local high school students are matched with employee volunteers for a 15-week educational program.
-The initiative builds strong bonds between the “Bigs” and “Littles” through mentoring, while enabling the “Littles” to learn about workplace etiquette and various careers available in the technology and entertainment industries..
+Additionally, SCA and SPE sponsor the annual Big Brothers Big Sisters (BBBS) Workplace Mentoring Program, through which local high school students are matched with employee volunteers.
+The initiative builds strong bonds between the “Bigs” and “Littles” through mentoring, while enabling the “Littles” to learn about workplace etiquette and various careers available in the technology and entertainment industries.